 It is possible that most cosmologists would claim that there is only one restriction on any model, i.e. that it is supported by observations.
-However, in practice, there are restrictive caveats, which limit the number of models that are normally considered acceptable within the definition of mainstream of cosmology.
-As such, any concordance model must align to a list of caveats, which restricts the degrees of freedom that any given component model is allowed.
+However, in practice, there are only a few restrictive caveats to limit the number of models that 'might' be considered acceptable within the definition of mainstream of cosmology.
+However, any concordance model must still align to a list of caveats, which may restrict the degrees of freedom that any given component model is allowed.

 Today, there is almost an implicit caveat that any model must conform to the generally accepted idea of the `Big Bang’ as opposed to a `Steady-State` model, even though there are some who might still challenge even this assumption.
 While bearing these compliance requirements in mind, the intention is to consider the implications of the 2 main variant models of what might be called the 'Standard Big Bang Model':

-So does general acceptance mean that these 2 models have to be right?
+So does general acceptance mean that this 2-phase model have to be right?

 Did inflation cause and maintain the expansion of the universe?

 At first glance, some may query the why the expression `cause and maintain` has been used, when expansion might simply be the `effect` of some `initial cause` such as inflation.
 The issue being highlighted in the question above lies in the implied nature of the Big Bang, not as an explosive expansion, but rather as the uniform expansion of each unit volume of space as a function of time.
 In these terms, it can be difficult to imagine how the expansion of space persisted for 7 billion years, as calculated by the energy-density model, given only a minuscule period of inflation within the first second of existence without some `cause` being `maintained`.
 However, while the component energy densities of the ΛCDM model do not appear to account for any expansion of the universe prior to +7 billion years, there is the suggestion that space continued to expand due to the inertia of its mass-energy.
 So, having now raised this key issue, we shall reiterate another question that has been previously outlined: